ASU-EGR304-2025-F-203/EGR304-203.github.io/docs/04-Product-Requirements.md

 ## Aspects

-Our product design will be based on current market offerings for smart surge protectors, with improvements that adhere to the following requirements.
-The **P1 - P10** is the "code" to indicate the priority of the requirement, from low to high priority.
+Our product design will be based on current market offerings for smart surge protectors, with improvements that adhere to the following aspects.

 **Hardware / Product Design**<br>
 * 1.1 Product should be compact, light, and easily portable to allow our customers to easily relocate it as needed.<br>